Dr. Billy Kidd researched romantic relationships for 15 years. He held focus groups in various cities across the nation.

 Be careful.
 Getting remarried can be very meaningful or it can be a disaster.
 That’s why it’s important to understand the common mistakes that people make going into another long-term relationship.
 If you’re considering remarriage, check off the items below that apply to you.
 Then read the explanations that follow to learn how to deal with them.

 1. Do You Still Blame Your Ex-Partner for the Failure of Your Marriage?

 You may have every right to be angry about the failure of your marriage.
-And it’s a natural defense mechanism just to say, “It’s all your fault.”
+It’s a natural defense mechanism just to say, “It’s all your fault.”
 But even if that were true, your anger will interfere with your ability to be fully involved with your new partner.
 So rather than blaming your ex-partner, it’s better to learn how to let it go.
 In other words, you need get your last partner out of your thoughts—by dealing with it—before you get married again.

 2. Do You Believe That If Two People are Passionately In Love They Really Should Get Married?

 Falling in love is the traditional way to pick a partner, and it washes away the memory of your last relationship.
 But sometimes the carefree feeling at the beginning of a relationship doesn’t tie people together very well for the long-term.
 That’s one reason why so many first marriages end in divorce.

 None of this is your fault, however, because the state of being in love changes over time.
 This means that love either matures or it falls away.
 That’s why it’s best to wait to get remarried until you know your partner well enough to feel rewarded sometimes just to be around him or her.
 Feeling rewarded is a sign of mature love.
 Before that, enjoy your flaming hot relationship.
 Just don't make any long-term commitments.
 Not just yet.